oliverjwroberts/dreams_summer_challenge/README.md

 We will announce recognised participants and winners on our official Yammer group and other communication channels.

-> IMPORTANT: If you have any questions, or need any assitance, please do reach out.
+> IMPORTANT: If you have any questions, or need any assistance, please do reach out.
 We will be more than happy to help!

 📆 Important Dates
 --------------------